 course outline: This course is an introduction to the local and global differential geometry of curves and surfaces.
 The word "geometry" more or less means "shape", and "differential" means that we will be using differential Calculus tools in describing curve and surface properties.
-The word "local" means in a neighborhood a a single point, whereas "global" properties depend on the entire curve or surface.
+The word "local" means in a neighborhood a single point, whereas "global" properties depend on the entire curve or surface.
 We will discuss some beautiful theorems which show how local properties which hold everywhere can have global consequences.

-Our plan is to cover most of the first seven chapters of the text, with several additional topics from other source material.
+Our plan is to cover the first six chapters of the text, with possible additional topics from other source material, if time permits.
 Books from which I may plagiarize include Riemannian Geometry, by Frank Morgan; Differential Geometry of Curves and Surfaces and Riemannian Geometry, by Manfredo DoCarmo; Elementary Differential Geometry, By Barrett O'Neill.

 The shape properties of curves are the topic of Chapter 1; arclength parameterization of regular curves, curvature, torsion, the Frenet frame and the existence and uniqueness theorem for curves.
-As an interesting diversion we will derive Kepler's Laws of planetary motion.
+As an interesting diversion we will give a version of Newton's profound deduction (and the beginning of modern physics) that Kepler's observed laws of planetary motion are consistent only with an inverse square law of gravitational acceleration.
 Tools we will review and use in this chapter include the dot and cross products, product rules for vector-valued functions, and the existence and uniquess theorem for systems of differential equations.
 (You may not have seen this last tool yet unless you've taken a 5000-level course in Analysis or DE's.)